rejas/MMM-MotionDetector/README.md

     	address : '0.0.0.0',
 ```

+## Tested devices

+So far I only used a [PlayStation3 Eye Webcam](https://en.wikipedia.org/wiki/PlayStation_Eye) for motion-detection at my MagicMirror.
+If you have successfully used this module with any other webcam, I'd be happy to hear about it.

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: